dagope/chsarp8_async_streams/Readme.md

 # Run with docker
-You can run docker image with see the results.
-Only execute:
+You can use Docker to execute the project and show results.
 ```bash
 > docker-compose up
 ```